DV

 Strategy & risk

-HDV tracks Morningstar Dividend Yield Focus Index with a dividend income approach, while VIG tracks Basket (Vanguard Dividend Appreciation ETF holdings) using an index strategy.
-Beta is 0.37 for HDV and 0.79 for VIG, indicating HDV is less volatile relative to the market.
+HDV tracks Morningstar Dividend Yield Focus Index with a dividend income approach, while VIG tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index approach.
+Beta is 0.33 for HDV and 0.77 for VIG, indicating HDV is less volatile relative to the market.

 Fund details